-An insect growth regulator (IGR) that provides broad-spectrum control against yield-damaging plant bugs, stink bugs and a wide range of Lepidoptera in cotton, sugarcane, sorghum, peanuts and soybeans.
+An insect growth regulator (IGR) that provides broad-spectrum control against yield-damaging plant bugs and a wide range of Lepidoptera in cotton, sugarcane, sorghum, peanuts and soybeans.

-IPM Friendly: moderate on beneficials; use pattern and unique mode of action reduces the potential for environmental exposure when compared to many current standard materials.
+IPM Friendly: moderate on beneficials; unique mode of action reduces the potential for environmental exposure when compared to many current standard materials.

 Resistance Management: alternative mode of action provides an excellent resistance management tool for long lasting protection.

-Proven Yield Increase: incorporating Diamond into an early Lygus control program has shown to increase overall yields.
+Proven Yield Increase: incorporating Diamond into an early Lygus control program in Cotton has shown to increase overall yields.

 The average application for Diamond insecticide will pay for itself with fewer than 15 additional lbs of cotton… even in the absence of insect pressure.